itssaram/Covid-19-data-analysis-/README.md

+# Covid-19-data-analysis
-# Covid-19-data-analysis-data processing and analysis on covid dataset.
+data processing and analysis on covid dataset.